polkafoundry/polkadocs/docs/developer/README.md

 The only valid state access decorator for fields is `@view`.
 Therefore, you cannot mark `value` as `@transaction` and remove `setValue` method.
 :::

 That's it.
-Next, we'll deploy it to the Icetea testnet for testing.
+Next, we'll deploy it to the Icetea test net for testing.

 ### Deploy and test

-Take a look at the Icetea Studio toobar.
+Take a look at the Icetea Studio toolbar.

 <img src='./toolbar.png' style='width:342px;box-shadow:0 0 3px 0 rgba(0,0,0,.2)' alt='Icetea Studio Toolbar'>

 - __Build__: compile the contract.
 It will output to `out/mycontract.js` file upon success. _If you change the file content, don't forget to save (Ctrl/Cmd + S) the file before compiling._
-- __Deploy__: deploy the compiled contract to Icetea testnet
+- __Deploy__: deploy the compiled contract to Icetea test net
 - __Build & Deploy__: compile first, then deploy if compiling succeeded

-After deployment, you can call the contract's methods using _Call Contracts_ panel on the right-hand side of the studio.
+After deployment, you can call the contract's methods using the _Call Contracts_ panel on the right-hand side of the studio.

 <img src='./call.png' style='width:349px;box-shadow:0 0 3px 0 rgba(0,0,0,.2)' alt='Call Contracts'>